-X.4 PDR Overview
+X.4 XRTS Overview

 X.4.1 Concepts

 The process of planning and providing a radiation treatment may involve many care specialists logged into a variety of systems that need to be in close communication to help ensure positive outcomes.
 The concepts here are defined as they are used within this profile, but may be expanded within a given scope of treatment to meet the needs of that environment.